-If cannabis is going to be legal does this mean it is safe?
+If cannabis is legal does this mean it is safe?

 No, just because something is legal, does not mean it is safe.
 Cigarettes are an example of a legal substance that is harmful to your health.
 Learn more about common myths related to cannabis, or check out the facts.

-Once cannabis is legal, individuals in Ontario who are 19 years and older will be allowed to:
+Individuals in Ontario who are 19 years and older are allowed to: